 Special Consideration after the census date

-If you did not withdraw before your census date and you need support managing your studies, you can still apply for Special Consideration.
+If you did not withdraw before the census date and you need support managing your studies, you can still apply for Special Consideration.

 Applications for Special Consideration may be submitted for unexpected circumstances that: